risvh/miniOneLifeCompile/README.md

 12. Now if you go back into the Root folder, or whatever name you gave it in step 2.
 Go into the output folder.
 You should see the game OneLife.exe, the server OneLifeServer and maybe the editor EditOneLife.exe if you did step 11.
 13. Before you start the server, you need to sort out a few settings.
 Go into the output folder, then go into the settings folder.
 Open requireTicketServerCheck.ini with a text editor like Notepad, change the content to 0, save and exit.
 If you also need the admin tool to spawn items in your local server, change the content of vogAllowAccounts.ini to just an "*" (without the quote); also change vogModeOn.ini to 1.
 13. In the shell, start the server `./runServer.sh`, keep the shell open to let the server run.
 14. Double click OneLife.exe to start the game.
 Go into the Setting page in the game.
 Choose the GAMEPLAY tab on the left, check the box "USE CUSTOM SERVER", put "localhost" in the ADDRESS field, and "8005" in the PORT field.
-Click back to get back to the Login page.
+Click BACK to get back to the Login page.
 15. Now you can click PLAY to connect to your local server and play.

 If you're stuck, you can join the 2HOL discord and ask for help there:) https://discord.gg/Jd9Es3f